arnoudb/frostybot/INSTALLATION.md

        sudo nano /var/www/html/frostybot/cfg/cfg.config.php

  * Once the editor is open, scroll down until you find the accounts section and modify it with your API keys as necessary.
-Here is a sample with all three supported exchanges configured with both mainnet and testnet configs (the apiKeys and secrets are for illustration purposes only, please replace them with your own):
+Here is a sample with all three supported exchanges configured with both mainnet and testnet configs (the apiKeys and secrets are for illustration purposes only, please replace them with your own).
+You do not need to configure all of these accounts, only the accounts you need.
+You can also add more accounts or remove accounts from the array as required, as long as they have unique stubs.
+Keep an eye on the PHP syntax so you don't break anything.
+Once you have configured your accounts press CTRL X and then Y to save the file and exit the editor:

 ```php
     // Account settings